Cuisine of Brisbane

-The cuisine of Brisbane derives from mainstream Australian cuisine, as well as many cuisines of international origin, with major influences from Asian cuisine, European cuisine and American cuisine that reflect the city's ethnic diversity, though Brisbane is represented by a wide range of other ethnic cuisines.
+The cuisine of Brisbane derives from mainstream Australian cuisine, as well as many cuisines of international origin, with major influences from Asian cuisine, European cuisine, and American cuisine that reflect the city's ethnic diversity, though Brisbane is represented by a wide range of other ethnic cuisines.

 Brisbane's culinary scene is often described as more casual with an emphasis on outdoor dining.
-Café culture is prominent with Australian-style brunch particularly common.
-Roof-top bars are also an iconic establishment of the city and as well as its Street food scene with Food trucks and pop-up bars common.
+Café culture is prominent, with Australian-style brunch being particularly common.
+Roof-top bars are also an iconic establishment of the city, as well as its Street food scene with Food trucks and pop-up bars being common.

 Brisbane is home to over 6,000 restaurants and dining establishments, with outdoor dining featuring prominently.
 Moreton Bay bugs, less commonly known as flathead lobsters, are an ingredient named for the Brisbane region and which feature commonly in the city's cuisine.